paul-pias/Face-Recognition/README.md

                 ---> lfw
                 ---> vgg2_fp

-To know the further training procedure you see the details in this [InsightFace_Pytorch](https://github.com/TreB1eN/InsightFace_Pytorch) repository.
+To know the further training procedure you can see the details in this [InsightFace_Pytorch](https://github.com/TreB1eN/InsightFace_Pytorch) repository.

 ## References
 - [Arcface](https://arxiv.org/pdf/1801.07698.pdf)